 If your students are very behind in their skills, I have some additional tips right here.
 It’s ok if you sequence grammar lessons but don’t get to cover everything.
 The goal is just to move your students forward.

 I recommend making grammar part of your daily instruction.
 You don’t have to spend a lot of time, but you should touch on grammar every.
 Single.
 Day.
 Some days might involve long, in-depth lessons, but maybe others are a short warm-up or quick quiz to keep students on their toes.

 Build high grammar expectations into everything else in your classroom, too.
 Give mechanics and conventions high marks on writing rubrics.
 Have students peer-edit each other’s work.
 Add some grammar games if you can.
 Utilize websites like Quill.org and NoRedInk.

 Don’t forget to check student learning!
 As we all know, teaching a topic isn’t enough.
 With regular low-stakes quizzes and a few major assessments, you should be able to keep tabs on students’ grammar growth easily.

-If the overwhelm of prepping all of these content-heavy lessons is too much for you, I’ve got everything you need right here!
 These lessons follow the sequence listed above (they are targeted toward struggling students, not AP kids.)
-Each lesson includes a lesson plan, a slideshow, a reference handouts students can use again and again, printable and digital worksheets, and an answer key.
+Each lesson includes a lesson plan, a slideshow, reference handouts students can use again and again, printable and digital worksheets, and an answer key.